Skip to content

 Semi-Final Seeding

-Then once results are uploaded, like for the previous round you just have to click the MARK QUALIFIERS button to progress these athlete to the final.
+Once all results are uploaded, click MARK QUALIFIERS to progress athletes to the final.

 Semi-Final - Mark Qualifiers